 - Become aware of campus resources and opportunities

-- Access your student G-mail and WebAdvisor accounts
+- Learn to navigate and set up your student G-mail, Moodle and WebAdvisor accounts

 - Select an orientation session date and register to attend.

-- Username: firstname.lastname (see admission letter: your username in the first part of your email address)
+- Applications submitted before May 1, 2018 – firstname.lastname Example: if your name is John Francis Smith your username would be john.smith (see admission letter: your username in the first part of your email address)

 Orientation is recommended, not required, for students who have earned a bachelor’s degree or higher or are a visiting (special credit) student.